 Having a detailed restaurant cleaning checklist can help you maintain a clean and hygienic restaurant.
 A good checklist is one that includes everything from kitchen cleaning to dining room and front-of-house cleaning and everything in between.

 There are different steps to cleaning and different ways to ensure that areas are sanitized.
-Keep in mind the following terms when making use of the checklist:
+Keep in mind the following terms when making use of the checklist whether it be general or a specific restaurant kitchen cleaning checklist:

 - Cleaning: Removing dirt, soil, and any chemical residues from utensils, equipment, and work surfaces.

-- Sanitizing: Removing harmful pathogens from surfaces.
+- Sanitizing: Removing harmful pathogens from surfaces using sanitizing solution.
 You should only do the sanitizing after you’ve done the cleaning.

 - Manual Cleaning: Cleaning using a sink or bucket with detergent dissolved in water.